High Point Market is, without a doubt, the most important furniture market in North America, if not the world.

-I have attended every High Point Market for the past 18 years, with the exception of 2 markets, and wanted to share with you and with the ~1000 members of my closed Facebook Group for interior designers, #DesignWealth ( who will see this post in the Group ) what I think they should know that will help them have a productive market.
+I have attended every High Point Market for the past 19 years, with the exception of 2 markets, and wanted to share with you a few tidbits that I think will help you have a more enJOYable and productive experience -especially if this is your first time going.

-I have never been paid to attend #HPMkt, even though I have attended for all these years and spoken there many times.
-I started speaking at #HPMkt back in 2009, when I first started The Kaleidoscope Partnership.
+Know this: I have never been paid to attend #HPMKT, nor given anything in kind even though I have attended for all these years and spoken there many times.
+I started speaking at #HPMKT back in 2009, when I first started my main business, The Kaleidoscope Partnership.

 Later, when the Antique and Design Center opened in 2010 or so, Amanda Lane Kinney and Karen Luisiana, the co-owners, asked me to keynote their seminar series and I ended up speaking at the Antique and Design Center several more times.

 This blog post about one of those talks, during Fall Market of 2014, written by Carmen Natschke, included this graphic she designed.
 This was the first time (and the last time!!) someone ever referred to me this way.

 I encourage any of you in my Facebook Group, #DesignWealth, and any other interior designers that are reading this that have never been to the Antique and Design Center at High Point Market, to make it your FIRST STOP.